-The Only Holiday Beauty Inspiration You'll Need — Plus, What To Wear With Each Look
+The *Only* Holiday Beauty Inspiration You'll Need This Year

 The first set of holiday lights made their commercial debut more than 130 years ago, mostly because the whole candles-in-the-Christmas-tree thing was kind of a fire hazard.
 But with all due respect to their inventor, Edward H. Johnson, Douglas firs shouldn't get all of the fun.
 This season's best holiday beauty looks shine just as bright as those easily-tangled lights — and you don't need the savvy of a 19th century electrician to get the look.